Aandri99/FPGAPau/Assignments.md

 3. Test and verify your VHDL core via a behavioural simulation.

-4. Open the previously created [DMA design](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/wiki/DMA-transfer) and insert decimation module right after the DAC output and another instance just before the DAC input.
+4. Open the previously created [DMA design](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/wiki/DMA-transfer) and insert decimation module right after the ADC output and another instance just before the DAC input.

 5. Enable 2 additional outputs of the register bank to separately control both decimations (*dec* inputs).